Planning to Graduate Soon?

 Once grades are posted for the semester, the Graduate Records staff will complete a more formal audit and mail a letter to your permanent address if any shortages remain that may keep you from graduating.

 The University of North Carolina requires that graduate degree students be enrolled for at least one credit hour during the semester in which they graduate.
 If you are not enrolled during the semester in which you plan to graduate, the University will automatically enroll you for one hour of graduate research credit at the current tuition rate for one semester hour (off-campus credit to save you on fees; the tuition differential for selected programs applies).

 Graduate students now participate in the commencement ceremonies for the college of their respective programs.
 These ceremonies will be held on campus in the Holmes Convocation Center.
 The University Registrar's commencement website lists the official information on times and locations; travel tips including area accommodations and parking; and seating information.
 You do not have to attend the commencement ceremony to graduate, but we hope you will participate.

-If you determine that you will not finish all requirements in the term of you applied for, you will need to notify the Graduate Records staff to void your graduation application.
-You can do this by emailing firstname.lastname@example.org from your appstate.edu email.
+If you determine that you will not finish all requirements in the term for which you applied, you will need to notify the Graduate Records staff to void your graduation application.
+You can do this by emailing email@example.com from your appstate.edu email.
 Note that your graduation application processing fee cannot be refunded or transferred to a later term.